Dr. Richard Weinblatt

 Like many Americans, I watched with great interest, and with increasing

-anger, the recent beating of a 64-year-old retired schoolteacher on the
+anger, the recent beating of a 64-year-old retired schoolteacher on the streets

-apparently to block
+block

 the probing eye of the TV camera.